digitalbazaar/bedrock-web-stats/docs/StatsService.md

 <dl>
 <dt><a href="#Subscription">Subscription</a> : <code>Object</code></dt>
-<dd><p>A subscription is an Object with an id and an updater function that is used
+<dd><p>A subscription is an Object with an id and an updater function
-to make a chart.
-A ChartController implements both id and updater.</p>
+(such as ChartController) that is used to format the data for a Chart.</p>
 </dd>
 </dl>